Key Information

 Booking:

-• Overlanders may accept a booking online, via telephone or by email.
+• Overlanders may accept a booking online, via telephone or email.
 To confirm a booking a deposit is required – once the deposit is received the booking is confirmed.
+Spaces will not be reserved without deposits.

 Payments & Fees:

-• All payments must be made in full at least 30 days prior to the shipment / travel date.
+• All payments must be made in full at least 60 days prior to the shipment date.
+Failure to pay outstanding balances prior to this date results in automatic cancellation.

 Cancellation/Amendments/Refund Policy:

-• Please note that all payments and deposits are non refundable nor transferrable if cancellation accrues within one month before the shipment / tour date.
+• Please note that all payments and deposits are non refundable nor transferrable if cancellation accrues within 60 days of the shipment / tour date (whichever comes sooner).

 • Where possible we will try to accommodate any amendments you wish to make.